-The Agricultural Committee helps to promote agricultural education and works to promote agribusiness in the Albert Lea-Freeborn County area to reaffirm important links between agriculture and the business community.
-Activities include selection of Farm Family of the Year, organization of the 3rd Grade Farm Tour, the 4-H Ribbon and Livestock Auction, and more.
+Agricultural Committee – The Agricultural Committee helps to promote agricultural education and works to promote agribusiness in the Albert Lea-Freeborn County area to reaffirm important links between agriculture and the business community.

-Ambassadors are the public relations arm of the Chamber.
+We encourage all of our member businesses to consider having someone from their business apply to become a Chamber Ambassador. - Ambassadors are the public relations arm of the Chamber.
 Chamber “Green Coats” work to create an atmosphere of goodwill within our community as the official representatives of the Chamber and our business community.
-Chamber Ambassadors conduct ribbon cutting ceremonies, host Business After Hours events, organize the Chamber’s All Member Invitational Golf Outing, our Annual Meeting, and volunteer at multiple other Chamber events throughout the year.
+Chamber Ambassadors conduct Ca$h Mobs, ribbon cutting ceremonies, host Business After Hours events, organize the Chamber’s All Member Invitational Golf Outing, our Annual Meeting, and volunteer at multiple other Chamber events throughout the year.
+Meets: Third Wednesday of each month from 10 - 11 a.m.
+Weekly member visits.

 The Business Education Collaborative leads the business community and educators in partnerships that impact public education, expand access to higher education, and develop a 21st-century workforce to successfully compete in the global economy.
 The council also develops strategies and policy changes to secure a workforce to meet the needs of Freeborn County area employers.